Asabeneh/30-Days-Of-Python/09_Day_Conditionals/09_conditionals.md

     Enter number two: 3
     4 is greater than 3
     ```

+    ### Exercises: Level 2
     4. Write a code which gives grade to students according to theirs scores:
     ```sh
     80-100, A
     70-89, B